1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Sensor_Fusion_and_Object_Tracking/writeup.md

 ### Track Management
     * Replace the fixed track initialization values with dynamic initialization of ````track.x```` and ````track.P```` using the input meas, an unassigned LiDAR measurement object of type Measurement.
     * Transform the unassigned measurement from sensor coordinates to vehicle coordinates using the sens_to_veh transformation matrix implemented in the Sensor class.
-    * Initialize the track state as 'initialized' and set the score to 1./params.window, where window is the predefined parameter for the window size, as covered in the track management lesson.

 ### Association Algorithm
 * In the Association class, implemented the ````associate()```` function to: